Tetiankaa/Tetiankaa/README.md

 <b>👋 Hello,  I'm Tetiana Korsun</b>

-<p>💻 Junior Frontend & Java Developer</p>
+<p>💻 Junior Frontend Developer</p>

 🌱 Currently learning Java♨️ programming language

-📄 I have completed a few small projects, but I’m still in the process of learning and improving my skills 🚀
+📄 I've completed several projects, that helped me develop my skills and I’m still in the process of learning 🚀

 👥 Open to collaboration and new opportunities